amun-nx/Drone-simulation/README.md

-# 🔧 Drone-simulation
+# 🔧 MATLAB-Projects

+This a repository containing 2 of my MATLAB projects.
-This a project to simulate a quadrirotor linear dynamics drone in MATLAB using known formulas of motion.
+The first projects goal is to simulate a quadrirotor linear dynamics drone in MATLAB using known formulas of motion.
+The second project is the simulation of a non-linear plane control.

 ## 📚 Table of Contents